markharrison/Lab_AKS/aks-3.md

 Next we shall use Helm to install the OMS daemonset on our Kubernetes cluster.

+(Update - a newer / simpler alternative to using Helm is the command: `az aks enable-addons -a monitoring -n markaks` )

 ```PowerShell

 helm install --name omsagent --namespace monitoring  `